miemiy/Devices-docs/surface/deploy-surface-app.md

 ---
-title: Deploy Surface app in an enterprise environment
+title: Deploy Surface app in enterprise environments
 description: Guide for deploying the Surface app across multiple Surface devices in an enterprise environment using Microsoft Intune, WinGet, or provisioning packages. ms.service: surface
 author: coveminer